Losant/losant-docs/docs/workflows/custom-nodes/walkthrough.md

 # Custom Nodes Walkthrough

 [Custom Nodes](http://docs.prerelease.losant.com/workflows/custom-nodes/overview/) allow you to extend the functionality of Losant's workflow engine.
-This guide provides a complete walkthrough for building a custom node that provides access to [Dark Sky's API](https://darksky.net/dev) to retrieve weather forecast information.
+This guide is a complete walkthrough for building a custom node that provides access to [Dark Sky's API](https://darksky.net/dev) to retrieve weather forecast information.
 The node being built in this guide is also available in the [Losant Node Catalog](https://github.com/Losant/workflow-node-catalog), so you can download and import the completed node at any time.

 ![Dark Sky Node](/images/workflows/custom-nodes/walkthrough/dark-sky-node-used.png "Dark Sky Node")